TronFortyTwo/Tux-in-Space/README.md

 CSpace: the pure C space's simulator

 This program is a simulator.
 I don't decided if is a game or a 'professional' simulator or both of two yet.
-The program simulates the moving, under the phisic's law, of planets, spaceships, suns, or elsewhere;
+The program simulates the moving, under the phisic's law, of planets, spaceships, suns, or something else.
-whit the possibility of piloting spaceship alredy created in this system, that a user can creates and modify easily.

 for test/use the program:
 -------------------------